Learn the Benefits of Using SMAs to Customize Your Portfolio

 3. Ability to Harvest Tax Losses and Establish a Capital Gains Budget

 Tax loss harvesting is a savvy technique for minimizing your potential capital gains liability.
 Here’s an example of how it works: Let’s say you utilized an SMA to purchase two different securities at similar price points.
 As time goes on, you see that one of the securities has doubled in price, while the other has fallen by about half.
-In a case like this, you can request that your money manager sell both securities.
-The gains on the first are offset by your losses on the second, thereby eliminating any potential capital gains liability.
+If one stock doubles and another loses half, that doesn’t result in $0 capital gains, (if $1 grows to 2, but the other $ drops $0.50, then we just offset half of the gain), but at least the loss on the one stock can reduce the taxable gain on another to have more opportunity to manage your gains.

 You can use this strategy to set a “capital gains budget” that sets limits on the number of gains you’re willing to absorb and pay taxes on.
 It can also help ensure your gains won’t push you into the next tax bracket in any given year.